dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 the time investment worthwhile.
 Mathematical physics is a difficult art, so it was nice when I felt I understood a subtle issue.

 Every community has its characters.
-A few times a year, [Lubos%C5% Motl](https://en.wikipedia.org/wiki/Lubo%C5%A1_Motl) A few times a year, Lubos Motl would jump into a thread.
-If you know Lubos, you know Lubos.
-The comments would get sharper, more biting when Lubos joined the discussion.
-Lubos was strongly of the opinion that work on strings was the correct direction to go.
+A few times a year, [Luboš%C5% Motl](https://en.wikipedia.org/wiki/Lubo%C5%A1_Motl) A few times a year, Luboš Motl would jump into a thread.
+If you know Luboš, you know Luboš.
+The comments would get sharper, more biting when Luboš joined the discussion.
+Luboš was strongly of the opinion that work on strings was the correct direction to go.
 If you disagreed, then you were a complete and total moron.
 I wondered if he was real or a bit of fiction.

-Lubos Motl is real.
+Luboš Motl is real.
 It became clear to me after one exchange that I could not have a rational argument with the man.
 He was right, I was wrong.
 He does have a number of technical accomplishments.
 I have seen him lucidly describe issues in high energy physics.
 In a programming contest sponsored by CERN to write a